yogeshpatel94/dsp/lessons/statistics/2-4-cohens_d.md

 # Exercise 2.4
 #### Using the variable totalwgt_lb, investigate whether first babies are lighter or heavier than others.
 Compute Cohen’s d to quantify the difference between the groups.
 How does it compare to the difference in pregnancy length?

 The effect of birth order on total_wgt at -0.0887 standard deviations is similarly marginal as the effect that birth order has on prglngth at 0.0289 standard deviations.
+This basically means that birth order has little to no effect on both birth weight and pregnancy length.

 ### Code used for outputting Cohen's Effect Size